John R. Oishei Foundation Grant

 Enhance Options for Self-Sufficiency

-The Foundation will support efforts that focus on the individual by providing basic human needs, enhancing options for self-sufficiency and empowering underserved communities to remove barriers to escaping poverty.
+The John R. Oishei Foundation supports efforts that focus on the individual by providing basic human needs, enhancing options for self-sufficiency, and empowering underserved communities to remove barriers to escaping poverty.

 - Empower, support, structure and guide communities in developing effective strategies to address complex community issues.